cgrindel/rules_spm/doc/providers_api.md

 | <a id="providers.clang_module-modulemap"></a>modulemap |  <p align="center"> - </p>   |  <code>None</code> |
 | <a id="providers.clang_module-all_outputs"></a>all_outputs |  All of the output files that are declared for the module.   |  <code>[]</code> |

+**RETURNS**

+A struct which provides info about a clang module build by SPM.

 <a id="#providers.copy_info"></a>